 Travel alerts and warnings

 Allianz Global Assistance issues travel alerts across our travel insurance portfolio when major events occur around the globe.
-At times, they may potentially restrict coverage for claims arising from specific events for policies purchased after a set date; this is called the cut off date.
+At times, they may potentially restrict coverage for claims arising from specific events for policies purchased after a set date; this is called the cut-off date.
 You will find the cut-off date and time in the body of each travel alert.
 For example: If there’s a travel alert open for the volcanic eruption of Mt.
-Agung in Bali, with a cut-off date of 1 June 2018 and you purchase a policy on 2 June 2018 and have a subsequent claim for cancelled flights, your claim may be affected.
+Agung in Bali, with a cut-off date of 1 June 2021 and you purchase a policy on 2 June 2021 and have a subsequent claim for cancelled flights, your claim may be affected.
 If you claim for a covered unrelated medical expense, it would be unaffected by the travel alert and will be assessed based on the product disclosure statement.
 Once a travel alert is closed, it no longer affects claims.
 We regularly review our active travel advisories and issue updates or closures depending on the level of threat.
 You will know if a travel alert has been closed as the heading will start with the word “Closed”.
-Click here to find a list of current and previous travel alerts.